 How to Get a Visa for Vietnam

-Note: All travelers can visit Phu Quoc Island for 30 days without a visa for Vietnam.
+All travelers can visit Phu Quoc, the largest island in Vietnam, for 30 days without a visa.

 Vietnam E-Visa System

-You'll need a scan/photo of your passport as well as a separate, recent passport-size photo of yourself.
-After uploading images, you'll pay US $25.
-Three days later, you'll receive an email with your Vietnam E-Visa attached.
-Print this and bring it with you to Vietnam.
+You'll need a scan/digital photo of your passport as well as a recent, digital photo (4 x 6 cm) of yourself on a neutral background (no hats or glasses).
+After uploading images, you'll pay the US $25 fee online.
+Three days later, if all goes well, you'll receive an email with your e-visa attached.
+Print this and bring it with you to Vietnam!

 Vietnam Visa on Arrival

-The most common way for travelers to get a visa on arrival for Vietnam is to first apply online for a Visa Approval Letter through a third-party travel agency.
-The Visa Approval Letter is not to be confused with an e-Visa; they are issued by private companies rather than the government and do not guarantee entry into the country.
+The Visa Approval Letter is not to be confused with an e-visa; these official letters are issued by private companies rather than the Vietnamese government and do not guarantee entry into the country.

-Step 1: Apply for your approval letter online
+Step 1: Apply for an Approval Letter Online

 Step 3: Book your flight

 If you haven't already booked your flight to Vietnam, do so after receiving your visa approval letter.
-Flights can be booked without proof of visa, however, you'll need to show either a Vietnamese visa in your passport or the printed approval letter before being allowed to board your flight.
+Flights can be booked without proof of visa, however, you'll need to show proof of a visa or the printed approval letter before being allowed to board your flight.

 Step 3: Arrive in Vietnam

-Upon arrival, you should approach the visa on arrival window to receive the visa application form.
-They may ask for your passport, Visa Approval Letter, and passport photo(s) to expedite processing as you complete the visa form.
+Upon arrival, you should approach the visa-on-arrival window to request the visa application form.
+They may ask for your passport, Visa Approval Letter, and passport photo(s) to expedite processing as you complete the visa paperwork in the waiting area.
 Write down essential information such as your passport number, issue date, and expiration date before handing it over.